 The master of public health (MPH) in health policy and management is designed for current and aspiring leaders in health services and public health professions.
-It is one of five MPH degrees in the Temple College of Public Health.
+It is one of four MPH degrees in the Temple College of Public Health.
 Our program prepares you to manage complex health organizations, with a special emphasis on managing the health of constituent populations.
 You’ll also develop the skills you need to analyze, promote and manage governmental and organizational health policy.

 The MPH in Health Policy and Management is a 45-credit program that includes MPH core competency courses and a range of electives to choose from based on your interests, as well as optional concentrations in health leadership and health policy.
 The program is offered in person or online.
 Our students also engage in fieldwork that builds on their classroom learning and prepares them to launch their careers.
 View the curriculum here.

 What will my Temple MPH do for me?